-When I got sick while camping and was freezing my butt off that night, I grabbed Isabel and stuffed her (still inside her sleeping bag) inside my sleeping bag.
+On one trip where I got sick while camping and was freezing my butt off that night, I grabbed my daughter and stuffed her (still inside her sleeping bag) inside my sleeping bag.

 It is easier to stay warm inside your sleeping bag than get warm.
 To get warm…

 - Go pee 20 minutes before getting in your sleeping bag.
 Then go pee again before you crawl in.
 Nothing sucks more than leaving your warm sleeping bag to pee in the middle of the frosty night!